-One of the two is a single-blank, single-sentence Text Completion question.
-(See The Official Guide, Test 1, §3, 15.)
-The word that belongs in the blank is sartorial, an adjective that means “related to tailoring or clothing style.”
-But knowing the definition of “sartorial” isn’t required to answer this tough question.
-By analyzing the sentence, you can rule out the other less challenging answer choices.
+The first question we encounter is a single-blank, single-sentence Text Completion Question.
+Refer to Test 1, §3, 15. in the Official Guide.
+The correct answer is sartorial.
+Sartorial is an adjective that means “related to tailoring or clothing style.”
+However, knowing the definition of this word isn’t what makes answering this question tough.
+By analyzing the sentence, you can rule out the other, less challenging answer choices.

 The other problem that only 10% of test takers got right is a multiple-choice question about coordinate geometry.
-(See The Official Guide, Test 1, §6, 11.)
+See Test 1, §6, 11 in the Official Guide.
 This problem has you figure out what information would suffice to show that the slope of a given line is negative.
-Below I’ve constructed a very similar problem in which the proposed slope is positive.
+Below is a very similar problem in which the proposed slope is positive.

 In the xy-plane, line k is a line that does not pass through the origin.

 Which of the following statements individually provide(s) sufficient additional information to determine whether the slope of line k is positive?
 Indicate all such statements.

 - The x-intercept of line k is the negative reciprocal of the y-intercept of line k.

 - The product of the x-intercept and the y-intercept of line k is negative.

 - Line k passes through the points (a, b) and (r, s), where (a − r)(b − s) > 0.

 For each answer choice, ask yourself “Does this statement guarantee that line k has a positive slope?”
 If your reply is: “yes, the slope of line k must be positive if this statement is true,” then select that answer choice.